 TOP 10 TOOLS TO PREVENT HEART DISEASE

 1) Don't smoke.
 If you smoke, find a way to quit.
 Smoking is toxic to the body.
-Every organ system is negatively impacted in some way, but certainly it is a BIG risk factor for heart disease.
+Every organ system is negatively impacted in some way, but certainly, it is a BIG risk factor for heart disease.

-3) Maintain an ideal body weight.
-You can eat a healthful diet and still be overweight.
+3) Maintain ideal body weight.
+You can eat a healthy diet and still be overweight.
 Exercise portion control and enjoy small frequent meals.
 A good measure of where you stand is the BMI; optimal is less than 25, overweight is 25-30, obese is greater than 30.
 Cardiovascular risk increases with elevated BMI.
 Visit http://www.nhlbi.nih.gov/health/educational/lose_wt/BMI/bmicalc.htm to calculate your BMI.

 4) Reduce stress.
 Try exercise - guaranteed to relieve stress.
 Walk with a friend and chat, take a dog and run; dance, garden, learn to do yoga... the possibilities are endless.
 Listen to music.
 Take a series of deep breaths in through your nose and out through your mouth.
 Turn off your phone and disconnect.
 Get more sleep.

 5) Exercise.
 This is not optional.
 Exercise improves heart and lung function, decreases resting blood pressure, decreases body fat, decreases total and LDL "bad" cholesterol, raises HDL "good" cholesterol, increases energy level, increases tolerance to stress and depression, and controls or prevents the development of diabetes.
 Include aerobics (walking, biking, elliptical), resistance (strength training), and stretching.
 With time your body will respond by increasing muscle mass and tone and decreasing body fat.
 You will be thinner, stronger, more limber and flexible, and your body will function better and be less vulnerable to orthopedic injury.
-You will be healthier and decrease your risk of cancer, heart disease and chronic illness.
+You will be healthier and decrease your risk of cancer, heart disease, and chronic illness.

 See your doctor regularly to ensure optimal control of several key factors:

-6) Healthful lipids including cholesterol, triglycerides and lipoproteins,
+6) Healthful lipids including cholesterol, triglycerides, and lipoproteins,

 7) Healthful blood pressure,